-After choosing the IP address of the Barracuda Web Security Gateway and opening the necessary ports on your corporate firewall, configure the Barracuda Web Security Gateway from the web interface per the instructions below.
+After choosing the IP address of the Barracuda Web Security Gateway and opening the necessary ports on your corporate firewall, configure the unit using the web interface per the instructions below.
 Make sure the computer from which you are configuring the Barracuda Web Security Gateway is connected to the same network and that the appropriate routing is in place to allow connection to the Barracuda Web Security Gateway’s IP address via a web browser.

 Understanding Operating Modes

 Before you configure the Barracuda Web Security Gateway to filter traffic, it is recommended to become familiar with the possible operating modes and how they affect which traffic can be filtered and blocked.
 For initial configuration with an inline deployment, you should set the Operating Mode to Audit from the BASIC > IP Configuration page, and note how traffic is logged.